-The company projects royalties will increase YoY, driven by the expansion of countries where tegoprazan is sold.
-While it anticipates upfront payments, milestone payments, and research collaboration income, it conservatively assumes contributions from new agreements.
-The company forecasts operating revenue of JPY3.7bn (+2.3% YoY), consisting of JPY2.7bn (+3.9% YoY) in standalone revenue from RaQualia and JPY959mn (-1.9% YoY) from subsidiaries FIMECS and TMRC.
+Following FY12/26, the company projects royalties will increase YoY, driven by the expansion of countries where tegoprazan is sold.
+While it anticipates upfront payments, milestone payments, and research collaboration income, it conservatively assumes contributions from new agreements and milestone payments.
+The company forecasts operating revenue of IPY3.7bn

+(+2.3% YoY), consisting of JPY2.7bn (+3.9% YoY) in standalone revenue from RaQualia and JPY959mn (-1.9% YoY) from subsidiaries FIMECS and TMRC.